-IMPORTANT: Make sure that there is another Ethernet cable connecting the modem and the router through the latter's Internet port.
+Make sure that there is another ethernet cable connecting the modem and the router through the latter's internet port.

-After connecting the devices, the router will automatically assign an IP address to your computer and you should be able to connect to the Internet.
+After connecting the devices, the router will automatically assign an IP address to your computer and you should be able to connect to the internet.
 If your computer is not online, you may need to check if it has the proper connection to your router.
-To solve this problem, click here.

-NOTE: You can set up a wireless network by cascading a Linksys Wi-Fi router to your existing wired router.
+TIP: You can set up a WiFi network by cascading a Linksys WiFi router to your existing wired router.